Earthquake in Croatia hits holiday region

 A 4.8 magnitude earthquake has shaken the west coast of Croatia.
-In some cases, the effects are even said to have been felt in Bavaria.
+In some cases, the effects are even said to have been noticeable in Bavaria.

 Munich – In summer it is a popular holiday destination.
 Now the Croatian island of Krk has been shaken by an earthquake.
 After the devastating earthquake in Turkey, people are more sensitized than usual.
 The earthquake shook the Croatian island of Krk on Thursday morning.
 The seismological institute in the capital Zagreb put the strength at 4.8.